Irun to San Sebastián (Donostia)

 On most of the Camino you’ll be seeing, and interacting with, farm animals like the sheep grazing at the bottom of the image.
 These sheep are a common sight, and also happen to make some of the finest cheese you’ll ever eat.

 Pictured here are more sheep grazing along the ridge between Irun and Pasaia.
-Abundant rainfall during the winter and spring months keeps this area a vibrant green all year round.
+Abundant rainfall during the winter and spring months keep this area a vibrant green all year round.

-Many tourists get lucky and only visit when it’s warm and sunny, but trust me when I say that most of the year it’s pouring rain.
+Many tourists get lucky and only visit when it’s warm and sunny, but trust me when I say that most of the year it’s pouring rain here.

 Walking these steep sections day in and day out with a heavy pack is the main reason that I recommend bringing trekking poles on this hike.
 Letting your arms take some of the weight will really help your knees from tiring out.